-- 1. Deciduous Waste Rate outside a Fibre Recovery Zone For deciduous species, the waste rate is either the appraised rate, or if there is no appraised rate, use the specified fixed rate for the species in the Coast or Interior Appraisal Manuals, plus any bonus bid and levies where applicable. - 2.
-Deciduous waste rate inside a Fibre Recovery Zone
+1. Deciduous Waste Rate outside a Fibre Recovery Zone

+For deciduous species, the waste rate is either the appraised rate, or if there is no appraised rate, use the specified fixed rate for the species in the Coast Appraisal Manual, plus any bonus bid and levies where applicable.

+2. Deciduous waste rate inside a Fibre Recovery Zone

-The applicable waste rate is the rate under section 1.2.5.
+The applicable waste rate is the rate under section 1.2.6.